 With a potential trip to the Big Ten Championship on the line, Ohio State and Penn State go toe-to-toe in a Top 4 showdown at Beaver Stadium.

 The Buckeyes have already lost a Top 5 game, while the Nittany Lions have looked uneven throughout the season.
-I’m expecting a defensive battle in my Ohio State vs. Penn State predictions and college football picks for Saturday, November 2, and that will be reflected in my player prop selections.
+However, my Ohio State vs. Penn State props expect a defensive battle — read on to see my best college football picks for today's marquee matchup.

 Ohio State vs Penn State props for Week 10